elgw/nd2tool/README.md

 2. extract all metadata (**--meta**) from nd2 file or specific portions (**--meta-file**, **--meta-coord**, **--meta-frame**, **--meta-text**, **--meta-exp**), and,
-3. export the image data to tif files, one per Field of View (FOV) and color, in a memory efficient way.
-Internally **nd2tool** only read and write one image plane at a time can convert large files using little RAM, for example a 23 GB ND2 image can typically be converted to till files using less than 100 Mb of RAM.
+3. export the image data to tif file(s).
+Either one per Field of View (FOV) (**--composite**), or one file per FOV and color.

+The RAM usage is low.
+Only one image plane is loaded into RAM at the same time.
+As an example, a 23 GB ND2 image can typically be converted to tiff files using less than 100 Mb of RAM.

-**nd2tool** ...
-- should be considered as **experimental** since it is only tested on a few images.
-You could help by sharing your data or find a tool that suits you better in the [references](#references).
-- only supports loops over XY, Color and Z, i.e., not over time.
-- only supports data stored as 16-bit unsigned int.
+**nd2tool** should be considered as **experimental** since it is only tested on a few images.
+If it does not work for your images, please submit a but report, or simply find a tool that suits you better; some alternatives are listed in the [references](#references).
+At the moment it only supports loops over XY, Color and Z, i.e., not over time.
+It is furthermore limited to nd2 files where the image data is stored as 16-bit unsigned int.

 ## Example usage
 ```